 AMALGAMATION OF HIPL WITH THE COMPANY

-The Members may be aware that the company had proposed to acquire 24%
+The members may be aware that the Company had proposed to acquire 24%

 equity shares of HIPL from Holderind Investment Limited, Mauritius and

-subsequently amalgamating HIPL with the company under the Scheme of
+subsequently amalgamating HIPL with the Company under the Scheme of

 Government of India which is yet to be received.

-On the Scheme being effective, the company will hold 50.01% equity
+On the scheme being effective, the Company will hold 50.01% equity

 shares in ACC Limited and consequently ACC Limited and all its

-subsidiaries will become the subsidiary of the company
+subsidiaries will become the subsidiary of the Company.

-14. EMPLOYEE STOCK OPTION SCHEME
+10. EMPLOYEE STOCK OPTION SCHEME (ESOP)

-During the year, the company has not granted any fresh stock option to its employees.
+Company did not grant any fresh stock option to its employees.

-11. DISCLOSURES UNDER THE COMPANIES ACT, 2013
+11. DISCLOSURES UNDER THE COMPANIES ACT, 2013 AND LISTING REGULATIONS

-The details forming part of the extract of the annual return is
+The details forming part of the extract of the annual return is given

-enclosed in Annexure II.
+in Annexure II.

 provided in the Corporate Governance Report.

 under various Employee Stock Option Schemes.
 Consequently the equity

-share capital has increased from Rs.309,17,20,572/- divided into
+share capital has increased from - 309,94,91572 divided into

-154,58,60,286 equity shares of Rs.2/- each to Rs.309,94,91,572/- divided
+154,97,45,786 equity shares of - 2 each to - 310,37,94,842 divided into

-The Board has constituted the Audit Committee which comprises of Mr.
+The Board has constituted the Audit Committee which comprises of Mr

 committee are given in the Corporate Governance Report.

-All the related party transactions are entered on arm''s length basis
+All the related party transactions are entered on arm''s length basis,

-and are in compliance with the applicable provisions of the Act and the Listing Agreement.
+applicable provisions of the Companies Act, 2013 and the Listing

+Regulations.
 There are no materially significant related party

-transactions made by the company with Promoters, Directors or Key
+transactions made by the Company with Promoters, Directors or Key

 Managerial Personnel etc. which may have potential conflict with the